photoprism/photoprism-docs/docs/developer-guide/library/thumbnails.md

 cache/thumbnails/1/a/3/1a30c1f...9_720x720_fit.jpg
 ```

-A static limit of 2048px renders the additional previews up to this size:
+A static limit of 2048px renders additional previews up to this size:

 ```
 cache/thumbnails/1/a/3/1a30c1f...9_1280x1024_fit.jpg